monarch-initiative/PhenoImp/README.rst

 |JavaCIWithMaven|_
 |GithubReleases|_

-A tool for tampering with phenopackets used in performance benchmarks of phenotype-driven disease/gene prioritizers.
+A tool for distorting phenopackets in disease/gene prioritizer benchmarks.